OpenGenus/cosmos/windows/activities.md

 The commands for the various functions are as follows:

 * "***Who are you/Identify Youself/What is your name***" for B.E.N.J.I. to introduce itself.
+* Face detection feature will automatically fetch images for first time user.
+From next time, it will predict the authenticity of user.
+If yes, then B.E.N.J.I.will start running and if no, then it will show a message "Permission Denied!".
+If user want to add another user, he/she can use "***face*** id".
+Here "id" is an integer.
+By default, id = 1.
+So, make sure, while adding a new user, use integers other than "1".
+B.E.N.J.I. will fetch 500 images of the user.
+User can see a rectangle box around the face which depicts that the system is fetching images.
+If this is not the case, try to move your face forward/backward/left(still)/right(still).
+NOTE: Try different expression to make B.E.N.J.I. more secure.
 * "***note*** _NoteContent_" to add a note.
 The note is saved on your desktop.
 * "***recorder*** _VideoName_ _AudioName_" to initiate screen recorder.
 If only "***recorder***" is used, it will use "UScreenCapture" and "Microphone (Realtek High Definition Audio)" as default video and audio.
 You can choose them, by using "ffmpeg -list_devices true -f dshow -i dummy" in command prompt.
 If only "***recorder*** _VideoName_" is used, then the audio will be chosen as per the default one.
 NOTE: Press 'q' in the command prompt when you are done with the recording.
 This holds true for every other recording feature.
 * "***audio recorder*** _AudioName_" records audio.
 Use "***audio recorder***", this will use default audio "Microphone (Realtek High Definition Audio)".